Clematrics/DollarGameTipe/README.md

 On the left is the list of moves you or the algorithm made.
 A `<-> 6` means that the vertex `6` made a give move, while `>-< 10` means that the vertex `10` made a borrow move.

+A benchmarking mode was added to test performances of an algorithm.
+Select an algorithm first using the `b` and `n` keys, then press `t` to start the benchmark.
+To stop it, just press `t` again.
+The benchmark will use randomly generated graphs with the parameters given at the beginning of the `dollar_age.pyde` file.
+You can also ajust the number of graphs you want the algorithm to test by changing the `benchmark_count` variable.
+If an algorithm could not solve a graph, you can adjust `benchmark_moves_attempts`, which hold the number of moves it will try before giving up and going to the next graph.
+You can then consult the result of the benchmark by pressing `y`.
+It will create a file `results.csv` and output values to it,  like the maximum number of moves for a graph, the average, the number of moves after minimizing the sequence, and so on.

 # Requirements

 For the program to launch, you will need [Processing](https://processing.org/) and its module PyProcessing, available to download inside the software.